Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

 \subsection{Data-Generating Process Under Continuous Recruitment}

 Within the framework of linear mixed models, continuous recruitment can be characterized in two complementary ways.
-First, when individuals enter the study at continuous time intervals rather than at a set of single discrete time points, it is reasonable to replace the discrete period effect with its continuous counterpart.
-Second, the correlation structure can be utilized to reflect various recruitment patterns.
-Unlike DTD, which relies only on discrete period indices, the CTD structure depends on the exact timing of each individual recruitment.
-In particular, the CTD structure assumes that the correlation between individual-level outcomes within the same cluster continuously decays as the gap between their recruitment times increases.
-Therefore, the true model under the CTD structure can accommodate (potentially different) recruitment time distributions within each cluster-period combination.
-Motivated by the actual recruitment patterns observed in the Australian disinvestment and reinvestment trials in Figure \ref{fig:empirical_patterns}, we consider three recruitment patterns from ideal to more realistic settings: 1) uniform recruitment, where individuals are recruited evenly over time within each cluster-period; 2) cluster mixed recruitment, where recruitment patterns vary across clusters but remain consistent within each cluster across periods; and 3) cluster-period mixed recruitment, where recruitment patterns vary both between clusters and within clusters across different periods.
-All three recruitment patterns are formally defined in Section \ref{sec:heterogeneity}.
+First, when individuals enter the study continuously rather than at a fixed set of discrete time points, it is natural to replace the discrete period effect with its continuous counterpart.
+Second, the correlation structure can be specified to reflect various recruitment patterns.
+Unlike DTD, which relies only on discrete period indices, the CTD structure depends on the exact timing of each individual's recruitment.
+For simplicity, we assume that the outcome is measured at the time of recruitment, so that recruitment and measurement times coincide; this holds naturally in cross-sectional designs, where the outcome is captured at the enrollment encounter.
+This assumption entails little loss of generality, since the CTD correlation structure depends on individual-level times only through the pairwise gap between two individuals in the same cluster, not through their absolute times.
+If an individual is recruited at time $t_{ijk}$ and measured at $r_{ijk} = t_{ijk} + \Delta t$, where $\Delta t$ is the common individual follow-up time, the gap between any two individuals' measurement times equals the gap between their recruitment times.
+The CTD structure is therefore invariant to the choice of time scale.
+Motivated by the recruitment patterns observed in the Australian disinvestment and reinvestment trials (Figure~ \ref{fig:empirical_patterns}), we consider three patterns ranging from idealized to more realistic settings: (i) uniform recruitment, where individuals are recruited evenly over time within each cluster-period; (ii) cluster mixed recruitment, where recruitment patterns vary across clusters but remain consistent within each cluster across periods; and (iii) cluster-period mixed recruitment, where recruitment patterns vary both between clusters and within clusters across different periods.
+All three recruitment patterns are formally defined in Section~ \ref{sec:heterogeneity}.

-In Table \ref{tab:overview}, we consider 8 specifications of the true data-generating process.
-Under scenarios 7-9, the true model is most similar to the Hussey and Hughes model:
+In Table~\ref{tab:overview}, we describe five specifications of the true data-generating process across the simulation study.
+Scenario~1 is most similar to the Hussey and Hughes\cite{Hussey2007} model with a random intervention effect: